akka/akka/akka-docs/src/main/paradox/typed/cluster-sharding.md

 higher levels are considered "protected", where entities will have additional opportunities to be accessed before being considered for passivation.

-To configure a segmented least recently used (SLRU) strategy, with two levels and a protected segment limited to 80% of the total limit:
+To configure a segmented least recently used (SLRU) policy, with two levels and a protected segment limited to 80% of the total limit:

 @@snip [passivation segmented least recently used](/akka-cluster-sharding/src/test/scala/akka/cluster/sharding/ClusterShardingSettingsSpec.scala) { #passivation-segmented-least-recently-used type=conf }

-Or to configure a 4-level segmented least recently used (S4LRU) strategy, with 4 evenly divided levels:
+Or to configure a 4-level segmented least recently used (S4LRU) policy, with 4 evenly divided levels:

 @@snip [passivation segmented least recently used](/akka-cluster-sharding/src/test/scala/akka/cluster/sharding/ClusterShardingSettingsSpec.scala) { #passivation-s4-least-recently-used type=conf }

-Or using the `withLeastRecentlyUsedPassivationStrategy` method on `ClusterShardingSettings`.

-#### Idle timeouts (with least recently used strategy)

-Passivating idle entities (when they have not received a message for a specified length of time) can also be enabled by configuring the least recently used passivation strategy with an idle timeout:

-@@snip [passivation least recently used with idle](/akka-cluster-sharding/src/test/scala/akka/cluster/sharding/ClusterShardingSettingsSpec.scala) { #passivation-least-recently-used-with-idle type=conf }

-Or enable the least recently used passivation strategy with both an active entity limit and an idle timeout using the `withLeastRecentlyUsedPassivationStrategy` method on `ClusterShardingSettings`.
+Or using the `withPassivationStrategy` method on `ClusterShardingSettings`.

-### Most recently used passivation strategy
+### Most recently used policy

-The **most recently used** passivation strategy passivates those entities that have the most recent activity when the number of active entities passes a specified limit.
+The **most recently used** policy passivates those entities that have the most recent activity when the number of active entities passes a specified limit.
 The configurable limit is for a whole shard region and is divided evenly among the active shards in each region.
-This strategy is most useful when the older an entity is, the more likely that entity will be accessed again; as seen in cyclic access patterns.
-Configure automatic passivation to use the most recently used passivation strategy, and set the limit for active entities in a shard region:
+This policy is most useful when the older an entity is, the more likely that entity will be accessed again; as seen in cyclic access patterns.
+Configure automatic passivation to use the most recently used policy, and set the limit for active entities in a shard region:

 @@snip [passivation most recently used](/akka-cluster-sharding/src/test/scala/akka/cluster/sharding/ClusterShardingSettingsSpec.scala) { #passivation-most-recently-used type=conf }

-Or enable the most recently used passivation strategy and set the active entity limit using the `withMostRecentlyUsedPassivationStrategy` method on `ClusterShardingSettings`.
+Or enable the most recently used policy and set the active entity limit using the `withPassivationStrategy` method on `ClusterShardingSettings`, passing custom `ClusterShardingSettings.PassivationStrategySettings`.

-#### Idle timeouts (with most recently used strategy)

-Passivating idle entities (when they have not received a message for a specified length of time) can also be enabled by configuring the most recently used passivation strategy with an idle timeout:

-@@snip [passivation most recently used with idle](/akka-cluster-sharding/src/test/scala/akka/cluster/sharding/ClusterShardingSettingsSpec.scala) { #passivation-most-recently-used-with-idle type=conf }

-Or enable the most recently used passivation strategy with both an active entity limit and an idle timeout using the `withMostRecentlyUsedPassivationStrategy` method on `ClusterShardingSettings`.

-### Least frequently used passivation strategy
+### Least frequently used policy

-The **least frequently used** passivation strategy passivates those entities that have the least frequent activity when the number of active entities passes a specified limit.
+The **least frequently used** policy passivates those entities that have the least frequent activity when the number of active entities passes a specified limit.
 The configurable limit is for a whole shard region and is divided evenly among the active shards in each region.
-Configure automatic passivation to use the least frequently used passivation strategy, and set the limit for active entities in a shard region:
+Configure automatic passivation to use the least frequently used policy, and set the limit for active entities in a shard region:

 @@snip [passivation least frequently used](/akka-cluster-sharding/src/test/scala/akka/cluster/sharding/ClusterShardingSettingsSpec.scala) { #passivation-least-frequently-used type=conf }

-Or enable the least frequently used passivation strategy and set the active entity limit using the `withLeastFrequentlyUsedPassivationStrategy` method on `ClusterShardingSettings`.
+Or enable the least frequently used policy and set the active entity limit using the `withPassivationStrategy` method on `ClusterShardingSettings`, passing custom `ClusterShardingSettings.PassivationStrategySettings`.

-#### Dynamic aging for least frequently used strategy
+#### Dynamic aging for least frequently policy

-A variation of the least frequently used passivation strategy can be enabled that uses "dynamic aging" to adapt to shifts in the set of popular entities, which is useful for smaller active entity limits and when shifts in popularity are common.
+A variation of the least frequently used policy can be enabled that uses "dynamic aging" to adapt to shifts in the set of popular entities, which is useful for smaller active entity limits and when shifts in popularity are common.
 If entities were frequently accessed in the past but then become unpopular, they can still remain active for a long time given their high frequency counts.
 Dynamic aging effectively increases the frequencies for recently accessed entities so they can more easily become higher priority over entities that are no longer accessed.
-Configure dynamic aging with the least frequently used passivation strategy:
+Configure dynamic aging with the least frequently used policy:

 @@snip [passivation least frequently used with dynamic aging](/akka-cluster-sharding/src/test/scala/akka/cluster/sharding/ClusterShardingSettingsSpec.scala) { #passivation-least-frequently-used-with-dynamic-aging type=conf }

-Or when using the `withLeastFrequentlyUsedPassivationStrategy` method on `ClusterShardingSettings`.
+Or when using the `withPassivationStrategy` method on `ClusterShardingSettings`.

-#### Idle timeouts (with least frequently used strategy)

-Passivating idle entities (when they have not received a message for a specified length of time) can also be enabled by configuring the least frequently used passivation strategy with an idle timeout:

-@@snip [passivation least frequently used with idle](/akka-cluster-sharding/src/test/scala/akka/cluster/sharding/ClusterShardingSettingsSpec.scala) { #passivation-least-frequently-used-with-idle type=conf }

-Or enable the least frequently used passivation strategy with both an active entity limit and an idle timeout using the `withLeastFrequentlyUsedPassivationStrategy` method on `ClusterShardingSettings`.

 ## Sharding State